MicrosoftDocs/Advertising-docs/BingAds/scripts/index.md

 [!INCLUDE[preview-note](./includes/preview-note.md)]

 Want to quickly and easily integrate with Bing Ads without the need for a significant up front financial investment?
 Want to automate common data workflow interactions and manage repetitive tasks more easily?
-Then Bing Ads Scripts is for you.
-Scripts lets you access and manage your Bing Ads data using JavaScript in Bing Ads' browser-based script editor.
+Then try out Bing Ads Scripts.
+It lets you access and manage your Bing Ads data using JavaScript in Bing Ads' browser-based script editor.

 This content assumes you're familiar with Bing Ads and JavaScript.
 For a Bing Ads refresher, please see: